-Sometimes as part of anti-stigma campaigns you’ll hear rules that we shouldn’t say people are bipolar, schizophrenic, etc. The thinking goes that phrasing it this way puts people in a little box in which they are primarily (or only) defined by their illness.
+Sometimes, as part of anti-stigma campaigns, you’ll hear that we shouldn’t say people are bipolar, schizophrenic, etc. The thinking goes that phrasing it this way puts people in a little box in which they’re primarily defined by their illness.

 Regardless of semantics, the question still remains – do you identify as your illness?

 For me, depression first struck when I was 27.
-I experienced it very much as something that was superimposed on top of me rather than something that was me, and I identified very distinct ill and well selves.
+I experienced it very much as something that was superimposed on top of me rather than something that was me.
+As a result, I identified very distinct ill and well selves.
 For the first several years, my illness was episodic; when I was sick I was very sick, and when I was in remission I was completely well.

 As my illness has evolved, it’s become treatment-resistant, and remission just doesn’t happen anymore.
-That’s led to an identity shift where I’ve had to fuse the distinct well and ill selves into a more unified self with living with illness.
+That’s led to an identity shift where I’ve had to fuse the distinct well and ill selves into a more unified self living with illness.
 That has mostly involved letting go of a lot of the well me that used to exist.
 Along with that came a sense of mourning, almost.
-It was hard to let go of that well me identity, but it had gotten to the point where it really wasn’t serving me anymore.
+It was hard to let go of that well me identity, but eventually, it really wasn’t serving me anymore.

 Now, my self is indistinguishable from my illness.
-That doesn’t mean that the illness is all I am, but it does mean that the depression is present in all of the aspects of myself and my life.
-There is no part of my life where depression is absent, so I suppose I am depression, although linguistically that’s rather odd.
+That doesn’t mean that the illness is all that I am; what it does mean is that the depression is present in all aspects of myself and my life.
+There’s no part of my life where depression is absent, so I suppose I am depression, although grammatically, that’s rather odd.
 Still, depression does not capture all of me.
-I think being a mental health blogger has allowed me to feel more grounded in that hybrid ill self and inner self.
+Being a mental health blogger has allowed me to feel more grounded in that hybrid of inextricably intertwined selves.

 I’m not keen on other people referring to someone by their diagnosis unless they know that person identifies as such.
 An illness identity is a very personal thing, and like any other aspect of identity, whether that’s gender, sexuality, religion, or whatever, I don’t think others have the right to make those identity determinations for us.

 That being said, I think it’s ridiculous to tell people living with mental illness how we should or should not identify and describe ourselves.
-Personally, sometimes I choose to reclaim the word crazy.
+Sometimes I choose to reclaim the word crazy.
 We should all be able to use whatever words we like to describe ourselves.